Image retrieved from HackRead. 12-minute read.

 Would it be worth it to create content on OnlyFans to get tips and subscriptions?

 We’re not here to tell anyone what to do, control their sexual choices, or provide shame.
-But what we can do is give you the inside scoop on a platform that seems to be solving all the problems with the mainstream porn industry by giving content creators more control.
-But the reality is, it’s not a perfect platform.
+But what we can do is give you a frank look at an adult platform that seems to be solving many of the problems with the mainstream porn industry by giving content creators more control.
+But the reality is, it’s not a perfect platform—OnlyFans creators have a ton of problems they have to deal with.

 But hold on—what is OnlyFans, exactly?
 OnlyFans is a “not safe for work” (NSFW) social network that once flew under the radar that has recently received a surge in traffic due to COVID-19.
 And while last summer’s name-drop from Beyoncé seems to have been a fleeting moment in pop culture, the platform is becoming more normalized and popularized all the time.